-* Tentative deal set to trigger relief among Big Four accountants
+* Tentative deal set to trigger relief among Big Four

 * Vote is first key milestone to end months of deadlock